 Express AM4 will use Astrium's Eurostar-3000 satellite design.
 The satellite will be delivered in orbit by Khrunichev Space Center using the Proton launch vehicle.
 It will be equipped with a 63 active transponders operating in L, C, Ku and Ka bands at a payload power of 14 kW for its planned 15-year service life in orbit.
 Its ten antennas will provide high performance coverage over the Russian Federation and the CIS countries and its steerable antennas can be used to provide communication to any point within the satellite's visibility.

 After launch, the contact with the Briz-M upper stage and the satellite was lost after the fourth of five ignitions.
 Although contact with the satellite was established, it was stranded in a usless orbit.
-It was deceided in March 2012, that Ekspress-AM 4 will be deorbited at the end of this month.
+It was decided in March 2012, that Ekspress-AM 4 will be deorbited at the end of this month.

 RSCC ordered in 2012 an identical replacement, Ekspress-AM 4R for a launch in 2013.
 It was also lost in a launch failure.

 |Type / Application:||Communication|